davemlz/eemont/README.md

 Map
 ```

-And as simple like, the job is done!
+And as simple as that, the job is done!